The Gibsons Aquifer

-The Gibsons Aquifer is a confined aquifer that lies beneath the Town of Gibsons.
-The aquifer acts as a natural underground reservoir which holds and provides groundwater to our wells and springs.
+The Aquifer 560 (Gibsons Aquifer) is a confined aquifer that lies beneath the Town of Gibsons.
+The aquifer acts as a natural underground reservoir that holds and provides groundwater to our wells.

 This diagram shows the aquifer, the aquitard, and the recharge areas.

-Important components include the aquifer itself, the aquitard (or a “lid” of low permeability that protects the aquifer), and recharge areas upslope. (see diagram)
+• The aquitard (or a “lid” of low permeability that protects the aquifer) – green

-Nearly 100% of the Town of Gibsons depends on groundwater from the aquifer, which is pumped from three wells located in Lower Gibsons.
+100% of the Town of Gibsons depends on groundwater from the aquifer, which is pumped from three wells located in Lower Gibsons and one well in Upper Gibsons.
 In comparison, about 22% of British Columbians rely on groundwater.

 Our confined aquifer is a pristine water source that won our town recognition at the 2005 Berkeley Spring International Water Tasting Contest as having the best drinking water in the world.